bhochhi/angular-guide/README.md

-Binding primitives
+Binding primitives when using ng-repeat
 ---
+Just trying to put my thoughts what happened today.
 So, I was trying to create a reusable component, a directive that can be used for various input types like range, dropdown and radio.
+Check the following js, you simply need to pass __options__ as an array, __type__ as an string and __value__ to to store the selected value.

 ```javascript